Texas vs. Baylor Women's Basketball Predictions & Picks - December 30

 Texas Schedule Analysis

-- The Longhorns defeated the No. 15 UConn Huskies in an 80-68 win on December 3, which was their best win of the season.
+- Against the No. 15 UConn Huskies on December 3, the Longhorns registered their best win of the season, an 80-68 home victory.

+- The Longhorns have tied for the 10th-most Quadrant 1 wins in the nation (two).

-- The Longhorns have six wins versus Quadrant 3 teams, the most in the nation.
+- The Longhorns have six wins versus Quadrant 3 opponents, the most in the country.

 Get tickets for any college basketball game this season at Ticketmaster!